rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    How I fit it into my too-busy week.
 The tradeoffs involved.
 See `time-logs-2018-03-05.md`.)

-New "soon", potentially short, teaching topics.
+### New "soon", potentially short, teaching topics.

 1. "Checking in ..."
 A teaching tip. (and more)

+1. "As We May Think", a great paper to read and assign.

 1. Reconfigurable classrooms.
 Whose responsibility is it to "put it back"?
 Probably add rant about the computer podium - we asked for